Assyrian Democratic Organization: History

 Founded in 1957 in the town of Qabre Ḥewore by university students and other intellectuals, the Assyrian Democratic Organization was founded with the hopes of having Assyrians federally recognized as a group under the Syrian government, as well as stressing unity of Assyrians across all denominations.
 The party was formed as a response to the developments of pan-Arabism in Syria, and increased pressure for Assyrians under Arabization campaigns and the formation of the United Arab Republic.
-The party espoused an ideology of secularism, and the origins of the party's thought can be linked to other prominent Assyrian nationalists such as Naum Faiq, Freydun Atturaya, Farid Nazha, and Ashur Yousif.
+The party espoused an ideology of secularism, and the origins of the party's thought can be linked to other prominent Assyrian nationalists such as Naum Faiq, Freydun Atturaya, Farid Nuzha, and Ashur Yousif.
 The party initially began as an underground movement amongst Assyrian communities, but over time, activities and celebrations became much more public.
 ADO utilized symbolism of the ancient Assyrians to stress continuity in Beth Nahrain, and aims to see an Assyrian homeland in the Middle East; the party's founding in Syria meant that greater room was given to promote Assyrian nationalism than under the Turkish government in Mardin and Tur Abdin.

 The party's activities would eventually cause strain in politics and the Assyrian diaspora, which lead into a split between the names Assyrier and Syrianer in Sweden.
 In 1978, the party split into the Assyrian Democratic Party, led by Adam Homeh and stressed sectarianism through the belief of superiority of Eastern Assyrians over Western, who lead much of the ADO.
 The Aramean movement can be partially considered a reaction to ADO's secular ideology by the Syriac Orthodox Church, who stressed ties to religion as part of Syriac identity.
 Although the name debate began in 1975, the conflict was amplified by the 1980's with the death of Aslan Noyan; Noyan had allegedly planned to leak negative information on ADO to Swedish authorities, and many held the party accountable for his death.
 Eventually, the Swedish government would declare ADO a terrorist organization, and the party's leadership faced challenges with the ADP's pro-Ba'ath stance and candidates.

 In 1998, ADO met with Vartan Oskanian, former Foreign Minister of Armenia, and the two parties met to discuss Armenian-Assyrian relations across history and the awareness of ADO among officials in the Armenian government.
 In the same month, the party condemned the French government and prime minister Lionel Jospin for avoiding the use of the word genocide in context of the Armenian genocide.

 In 2005, ADO opposed the creation of the Constitution of Iraq following the 2003 invasion of Iraq.
 The opposition came as a result of the division of Assyrians into two distinct groups, namely "Assyrians" and "Chaldeans".
 In a statement released on August 31, ADO called for Assyrian organizations in the Assyrian homeland and diaspora to appeal to authorities in Iraq to undo the division and declare Assyrians as one sole ethnic group.

 In 2010, ADO was stopped by Syrian security and prevented from holding a ceremony commemorating its anniversary.